russgreen/Transmittal/docs/directory.md

 ![image](https://user-images.githubusercontent.com/1886088/178133489-fdd5f878-f75f-442b-9e86-3773e31d5229.png)

-Clicking into a cell alloows the values to be edited.
-Use the ESC key to cancel a change or simply tab into another cell to finish editing.
+Clicking into a cell allows the values to be edited.
+Use the <kbd>Esc</kbd> key to cancel a change or simply <kbd>Tab</kbd> into another cell to finish editing.

-When adding a new row tab between cells and click Enter or the pencil icon in the header column to finish entering the data.
+When adding a new row, <kbd>Tab</kbd> or click between cells then click the pencil icon in the header column or press <kbd>Enter</kbd> to finish entering the new row.
 ![image](https://user-images.githubusercontent.com/1886088/178133637-a494387d-e3c4-41b5-9056-610ef47e1c4d.png)